-General required documents for Trademark Registration in Vietnam and what documents should you prepare for a Trademark Registration
+General required documents for Trademark Registration in Vietnam and what documents should you prepare for filing a Trademark Application

 In Vietnam, we follow the first-to-file principle system, so the applicant should conduct a search for the Trademark to be registered before filing in order to find the similar/identical marks have been filed at IP Office of Vietnam (NOIP - IP Vietnam).
 If there is no similar/identical marks to be found, then please kindly provide us with the following documents to prepare for your Trademark registration in Vietnam: